buildbot/buildbot/master/docs/developer/config.rst

     .. py:attribute:: codebaseGenerator

-        A callable, or None, used to determine the codebase from an incomming :py:class:`~buildbot.changes.changes.Change`,
+        A callable, or None, used to determine the codebase from an incoming :py:class:`~buildbot.changes.changes.Change`,
         from :bb:cfg:`codebaseGenerator`